shaon2016/Android-Interview-Questions/README.md

 Following measures can be taken to avoid ANR:
     • An application should perform lengthy database or networking operations in separate threads to avoid ANR.
-    • For background task-intensive applications, you can lessen pressure from the UI thread by using the IntentService.
+    • For background task-intensive applications, you can lessen pressure from the UI thread by using the Workmanager.

 * ***What are the troubleshooting techniques you can follow if an application is crashing frequently?***